genomicssport/expresscount/README.md

 Usage: expresscount <COMMAND>

 Commands:
-  threaded-length-human  threaded version of genelength for human threaded-length-mouse  trhreaded version of genelength for mouse help                   Print this message or the help of the given subcommand(s)
+  threaded-human       threaded version of genelength for human threaded-mouse       threaded version of genelength for mouse exon-threaded-human  only exon coverage exon-threaded-mouse  only exon coverage help                 Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help